What does the sun protection factor indicate?

 How do you calculate the right sun protection factor?

-What does the sun protection factor mean?
+What does the sun protection factor indicate?

 The sun protection factor (SPF) indicates how long a sunscreen protects your skin from the harmful effects of UV radiation – including sunburn and premature skin aging.